Make Me Happier: Evoking Emotions Through Image Diffusion Models: Results

 \subsection{Visualization of Emotional Image Generation across Valence}

-Figure \ref{fig:SP_visualization} illustrates the visualizations of images generated by all methods across various scenarios.
-Color-Transfer \cite{pitie2007automated} (CT) proves ineffective for significant emotional enhancement because it primarily replicates the color features of the reference image.
-For instance, in Row 1, Column 2, it enhances brightness but fails to evoke contentment as it does not alter elements causing disgust, such as the toilet.
-Neural-Style-Transfer \cite{gatys2015neural} (NST) heavily relies on randomly selected reference images, lacking in preserving the fundamental semantic content of the source image.
-For example, in Row 5, Column 3, it generates multiple differently colored blocks, obscuring the original factory background but failing to evoke the emotion of awe.
-CLIPstyler \cite{kwon2022clipstyler} (Csty) introduces inexplicable textures, as shown in Row 2 and Column 4.
-Ip2p, due to its limited understanding of emotions, often produces results identical to the source image, showcasing restricted image generation capabilities, as seen in Column 5.
-Even with a series of large models in LMS, it does not consistently generate ideal outputs to trigger the target emotion, as evidenced by Row 2, Column 6, where it not only fails to change the crying woman but amplifies the crying details.
+Figure \ref{fig:SP_visualization} illustrates the visualizations of images generated by all methods for the task of generating positive-valence images from negative emotions.
+Color-Transfer (CT) \cite{pitie2007automated} proves ineffective for significant emotional enhancement because it primarily replicates the color features of the reference image.
+For instance, in example(b), it enhances brightness but fails to evoke awe as it does not alter elements causing fear.
+Neural-Style-Transfer (NST) \cite{gatys2015neural} heavily relies on randomly selected reference images, lacking in preserving the fundamental semantic content of the source image.
+For example, in example(a), it generates multiple differently colored blocks but fails to evoke the emotion of excitement.
+CLIPstyler (Csty) \cite{kwon2022clipstyler}, SDEdit \cite{meng2021sdedit}, and CtrlNet \cite{zhang2023ControlNet} often introduce inexplicable textures, losing the semantics and structure of the source images.